jvkiran/testrepo/src/data/termsLaunch.md

 #### 1.1 Database requests

-In order to comply with international sanctions and applicable regulation for securities and to fight money-laundering or the financing of terrorism, we need to check the personal data provided by you against publically available databases.
+In order to comply with international sanctions and applicable regulation for securities and to fight money-laundering or the financing of terrorism, we need to check the personal data provided by you against publicly available databases.

 #### 1.2 Contact form